If you’re a fan of medium heat and bold flavors, these copycat Din Tai Fung spicy wontons will become your new obsession.

 Why You'll Love Spicy Wontons

 - Bold flavors: Spicy, savory, garlicky, and just a little sweet—it hits all the right notes.
+I like to serve this dish with garlic green beans and fried rice, just like the restaurants.

 If you like this recipe, check out my Pork and Chive Dumplings and Soup Dumplings with Spicy Peanut Sauce!